 For new product development training, PDMA (The Product Development and Management Association) has an program within their New Product Development Professional certification.
 Also, this will introduce the candidates to leading authors for which they may go deeper.

 Finally, there’s an area for elite expertise.
 With the basics in place, the product management training strategy can focus on a core area.
 One in which they should develop elite expertise: uncovering and meeting customer needs.
 As part of this, the product manager must be able to scope a project, to execute a qualitative (Discovery) interview project and to execute quantitative (Preference) research.
-Additionally, they must be able to work with R&D/NPD to develop product specs.
-Beyond this, they must be able to lead the concept testing efforts.
+Additionally, they must be able to work with R&D/NPD to develop product specs and communicate throughout the organization with personas.
+Further, they must be able to lead the concept testing efforts.
 The aspiring product manager will find these within New Product Blueprinting.

 True professionals are never “finished” with their education.
 A product manager training strategy must include continuous training.
 The product manager should cultivate a list of key books to read.
 (Also, they should actually read them!)
 They should share ideas with other practitioners.
 Just as any professional does, the product manager should take ongoing courses (such as the Blueprinting Master Class series – which is free to Blueprinter software subscribers; but others can view past sessions here).